 Asian mother and daughter embracing outside of open car trunk filled with stuff

-It's a new academic year and college students across the country are moving into their dorms!
-Here are some tips to help make the day as easy as possible.
+It's a new academic year and college students are moving into their dorms!
+Here are some organization and arrangement tips to help make the process easier.

-Summer’s over, everybody, and now it’s time for the most exciting and stressful part of the year—that’s right, college move-in!
+Summer’s over, everybody, and now it’s time for the most exciting and stressful part of the year—that’s right, college move-in day!
 This is a day to really personalize your dorm and have it look Instagram perfect for about a week, as well as introduce yourself to your roommate(s).
 I’m sitting down to write this blog only a few hours after I’ve settled in at Loyola University New Orleans because I know that a lot of students are moving in this week.
 Here are some tips to help make moving day as easy as possible, from a girl who knows what you should and shouldn’t do!

 1. Use space-efficient containers